cloudfoundry/routing-release/README.md

 	bosh upload stemcell https://bosh.io/d/stemcells/bosh-warden-boshlite-ubuntu-trusty-go_agent
 	```
 - Install spiff, a tool for generating BOSH manifests. spiff is required for running the scripts in later steps.
 Stable binaries can be downloaded from [Spiff Releases](https://github.com/cloudfoundry-incubator/spiff/releases).
-- Deploy [cf-release](https://github.com/cloudfoundry/cf-release), [diego-release](https://github.com/cloudfoundry-incubator/diego-release) and [cf-mysql-release](https://github.com/cloudfoundry/cf-mysql-release).
-For IAAS other than BOSH Lite, this release requires specific configuration for cf-release and cf-mysql-release; see [Prerequisite Configuration](#prerequisite-configuration).
+- Deploy [cf-release](https://github.com/cloudfoundry/cf-release), [diego-release](https://github.com/cloudfoundry-incubator/diego-release).
+For IAAS other than BOSH Lite, this release requires specific configuration for cf-release; see [Prerequisite Configuration](#prerequisite-configuration).
 - Configure a load balancer providing high availability for the TCP routers to forward a range of ports to the TCP routers.
 See [Load Balancer Requirements](#load-balancer-requirements).
 - Choose a domain name for developer to create TCP route from and configure DNS to resolve it to your load balancer; see [Domain Names](#domain-names).